|Title:||Multidisciplinary Program in Education Sciences (MPES)|

 García Coll, C. T., Szalacha, L., & Palacios, N. (2005).
 The academic pathways during middle childhood for children of immigrant families.
 In C. R. Cooper, C. García Coll, T. Bartko, H. Davis, & C. Chatman (Eds.), Hills of Gold: Rethinking Diversity and Contexts as Resources for Children's Developmental Pathways.
 NJ: Erlbaum.

-Gentner, D., & Colhoun, J. (in press).
+Gentner, D., & Colhoun, J. (2008).
 Analogical processes in human thinking and learning.
 In A. von Müller & E. Pöppel (Series Eds.) & B. Glatzeder, V. Goel, & A. von Müller (Vol. Eds.), On Thinking: Vol. 2.
 Towards a Theory of Thinking.
 New York: Springer Science.